flythereddflagg/flythereddflagg.github.io/python_book/docs/18-Iterables.md

 Tuples are interesting beasts in Python.
 Without getting into gory details, tuples are like lists that cannot be changed once they are created and are fixed in memory.
 You may think of them as a "read-only" list.
 You may rightly ask why they even exist if all they appear to be is a less-useful list.
 The advantage of tuples is that, because they cannot be changed, the computer can use them more efficiently.
 However, they do have some uses that can be of interest.
 (See Hone Your Skills for more on this.)

-### Subscripts and Slices
+### Subscripts, Slices and Concatenation

 A useful feature all sequenced iterators have is that of subscripting and slicing.
 It may not be clear what this means however.
 The following two operations allow us to conveniently work with sequenced iterables.

 - **Subscript**

   Suppose we have a list of strings like `shopping_list = ["cheese" "milk", "sugar", "eggs"]` and we just want to get `"sugar"` out of the list.
 We can do that through subscripting.
 The "subscript" or "get item" operator is the pair of brackets after the name of the iterator (in this case, `shopping_list[]`).
 The number that goes between the brackets is the index of the item that is being retrieved.
 Therefore, if we want to get `"sugar"` out of the list we can store it in a new variable like this: `sugar_item = shopping_list[2]`.
 (Remember that Python indices start with 0 so the third item in the list has an index of 2.)

 - **Slice**